CONTACT

 Matters related to performance-linked compensation

-Because the Group's business operates primarily on a build-to-order basis and because it considers consolidated ordinary profit to be the most important management indicator, consolidated order value and consolidated ordinary profit serve as key performance indicators in calculating bonuses that are based on fiscal year performance.
+Because the Group's business operates primarily on a build-to-order basis and because it considers consolidated ordinary profit to be the important management indicator, consolidated order value and consolidated ordinary profit serve as key performance indicators in calculating bonuses that are based on fiscal year performance.
+In addition, in order to further enhance capital efficiency in our management, we have incorporated ROE into our performance evaluation indicators from FY2024.

-Specifically, a calculation table is used to calculate a coefficient based on the consolidated ordinary profit for the business year in question, the rate of growth relative to the average consolidated ordinary profit for the most recent three years, the extent to which the consolidated ordinary profit target has been achieved, and the extent to which the consolidated order value target has been achieved.
+Specifically, a calculation table is used to calculate a coefficient based on the consolidated ordinary profit for the business year in question, the extent to which the consolidated ordinary profit target has been achieved, the extent to which the consolidated order value target has been achieved, and ROE.
 Bonus amounts are then determined based on this coefficient.
 (Consolidated ordinary profit performance figures are calculated before deducting executive bonuses at companies included in consolidated accounting.)
-Performance forecasts included in the financial briefing announced in May are used as target values in the evaluation.
+Performance forecasts included in the financial briefing announced in May are used as target values in the evaluation of the target achievement rate.

 Non-monetary compensation and remuneration